The structure of metaphors

 Fowler’s technical debt quadrant.
 Intentionality is the vertical axis; Wisdom is horizontal.

-In the decades since Cunningham coined the term, the meaning of technical debt has evolved.
-It now includes much more than Cunningham’s original concept.
-Martin Fowler developed a 2×2 matrix (which I interpret as Intentionality x Wisdom) that describes four different pathways that lead to technical debt creation.
+In the decades since Cunningham coined the term, the meaning of technical debt has evolved to include much more than Cunningham’s original concept.
+Martin Fowler developed a 2×2 matrix (Intentionality x Wisdom) that describes four different pathways that lead to technical debt creation.
 Cunningham’s concept corresponds to what Martin Fowler describes as, “now we know how we should have done it” [Fowler 2009].

 At a conference in Dagstuhl, Germany (“Managing Technical Debt in Software Engineering”) in 2016, leading experts in software technical debt research developed a verbal definition of technical debt for software-intensive systems [Avgeriou 2016]: